An exceptional trip, spanning two of Belize's coral jewels. Visit both Glover's Reef and Lighthouse Reef in one trip. The very best of Belize.

 Meals: Breakfast, Lunch & Dinner

-Evenings at Glover's Reef are filled with happy hour gatherings, games, music, cold beverages, cultural presentations and incredible Caribbean sunsets.
+Evenings at our basecamps are filled with happy hour gatherings, delicious dinners, beach games, star gazing, cold beverages, cultural presentations, and incredible Caribbean sunsets.

 Meals: Breakfast, Lunch, Dinner